Zyplos/github-projectspace-tracker/README.md

 #### `githubUsernamesToDiscordIds`

 If your GitHub collaborator also has a Discord, you can add their GitHub username and Discord ID to this object.
 This will allow the bot to mention them in the Project board embeds.
+The config expects GitHub usernames to be all lowercase.

 #### `optionPrefixes`

 This is a list of prefixes the bot will listen to in chat to create new todo items.
-For example, typing "st#new short term task" in chat will create a new todo item with the title "short term task" with the Short Term Tasks label that you configured in the `labels` enum.
+For example, typing "st#another short term task" in chat will create a new todo item with the title "another short term task" with the configured status ID from the `labels` enum.

 Setting it to `"default"` will add new todo items to whatever status you have configured in your Project's "Item added to project" workflow rule.